-March 20, 2020 COVID-19 UPDATE: DDSN continues to accept eligibility applications accordingly to the normal process below.
+March 20, 2020 COVID-19 UPDATE: BHDD-OIDD continues to accept eligibility applications accordingly to the normal process below.

-The South Carolina Department of Disabilities and Special Needs (DDSN) is the state agency that provides services to children and adults with severe, lifelong disabilities.
+The South Carolina Department of Behavioral Health and Developmental Disabilities (BHDD) Office of Intellectual and Developmental Disabilities is the state agency that provides services to children and adults with severe, lifelong disabilities.

 • Intellectual Disability